 - Color Blender — lets you supply two color values in either hex, short hex, RGB percentages, or RGB decimals, and then get as many as ten color shades between the two you supplied.

-- S5 — a simple browser-based slideshow system I wrote back in the mid-2000s, but it’s surprisingly popular in some circles.
+- S5 — a simple browser-based slideshow system I wrote back in the mid-2000s, and yet is still surprisingly popular in some circles.

 You may also have gotten here because you came across the name of my daughter Rebecca Alison Meyer, or are researching the story behind the CSS color that was named in her memory.
 If you’re so inclined, you can read my chronicle of Rebecca’s last year, and the process of grieving her after her death.
 If you aren’t so inclined, I honestly don’t blame you in the least.
 I’m not sure I would want to read it either.